What is epithelial tissue? Full Information

 Example 1-

 The lungs of our body have inflated structures called alveoli.
-These alveoli have a layer that contains cells, these cells are called pneumocytes.
-There are holes in the middle of these pneumocytes, these holes are called “Pores of KoHN”.
+These alveoli have a layer that contains cells called pneumocytes.
+There are holes in the middle of these pneumocytes, which are called “Pores of Kohn.”

-Below these alveoli, there are blood vessels and through the holes between these blood vessels and alveoli, gases are exchanged by the diffusion process.
-The cells through which this process is taking place are called Pneumocytes and these pneumocytes are simple cells.
+Below these alveoli are blood vessels, and gases are exchanged by the diffusion process through the holes between these blood vessels and alveoli.
+The cells through which this process is taking place are called Pneumocytes, and these pneumocytes are simple cells.

 Example 2-

-A structure called a nephron is found in our kidney and the cup-like structure in this kidney is called Bowman’s capsule.
-This Bowman capsule has two layers.
-Inner level and outer level.
-There are cells in the inner layer and these cells are called Podocytes.
+Our kidney has a nephron, and the cup-like structure in this kidney is called Bowman’s capsule.
+This Bowman capsule has two layers: the inner level and the outer level.
+Cells in the inner layer are called Podocytes.

-There are holes between these podocyte cells and through these holes, the substances go down after filtering.
+There are holes between these podocyte cells, and the substances go down through these holes after filtering.
 These podocyte cells are squamous epithelium.
-Now you must have understood how simple squamous epithelium helps in the work of filtration.
+Now, you must understand how a simple squamous epithelium helps with filtration.

 Example 3-

-There is a space inside the blood vessel, which is called the blood vessel cavity.
-This cavity is lined from the inside by an epithelium called Endothelium.
-This endothelium is a type of simple squamous epithelium.
+There is a space inside the blood vessel called the blood vessel cavity.
+This cavity is lined from the inside by an epithelium called Endothelium, a simple squamous epithelium.

 Example 4-

-If we talk about our hearts, then there are three walls in our hearts.
-In which the outermost wall is called Epicardium, the middle wall is called Myocardium, and the innermost wall is called Endocardium.
+If we talk about our hearts, they have three walls.
+The outermost wall is called the Epicardium, the middle wall is called the Myocardium, and the innermost wall is called the Endocardium.
 This endocardium wall is a type of simple squamous epithelium.

 2- Simple Cuboidal Epithelium –

-Such simple epithelium whose shape is cuboidal is called the simple cuboidal epithelium.
+A simple epithelium whose shape is cuboidal is called a simple cuboidal epithelium.

-They are also called Germinal Epithelium because this epithelium is present in the seminiferous tubule of the testis and later the cells of this epithelium produce gametes, hence it is also called the germinal epithelium.
+They are also called germinal epithelium because they are present in the seminiferous tubule of the testis.
+Later, the cells of this epithelium produce gametes; hence, they are also called germinal epithelium.

 Simple cuboidal epithelium functions –